Emi13ach/student-management-system/README.md

-## Student management system with the database
+## Student management system with the database - gui